 Along with those rights come certain responsibilities.
 Failure to comply with these responsibilities can result in a denial or a cessation of benefits from both the federal government and the state of Rhode Island.
 The first things are basic: anyone who receives SSI must keep the Social Security Administration informed of their current address and current income.
 Furthermore, should a recipient be sentenced to jail or enroll in school, the Administration must be kept informed of those developments.
 Finally, SSI recipients must keep the Social Security Administration informed as to any change in their disability.
 Most importantly, should the disability change to the point where the recipient is no longer eligible or is only eligible for a smaller payment, the failure to report this change could result in civil and criminal fraud charges, as well as a demand that any excess money be repaid.

 Here To Help

-The Resmini Law Offices is a well-respected firm completely dedicated to helping clients who are injured recover what is due.
-We are proud to have served clients in Rhode Island, Massachusetts, Connecticut and Florida for 50 years.
+The Resmini Law Offices is a well-respected firm of personal injury lawyers in Providence, completely dedicated to helping clients who are injured recover what is due.
+We are proud to have helped clients in Rhode Island, Massachusetts, Connecticut and Florida for 50 years.
 For more information, call us at (401) 751-8855 or toll free at 1-855-RESMINI.
 We would be happy to consult with you in our offices in Rhode Island, Connecticut, Massachusetts and Florida, free of charge.